Granular rheology: a tale of three time scales: Effective friction

+where $M$ is the remaining constant.
+This equation shows a fundamental difference with Eq.~(\ref{eqmuS}): $\mu$ depends here on the two dimensionless numbers Wi and $\mathcal{J}$.
+This is a crucial lesson from our previous study of the dry case.
+If no liquid is present around the particles, however, in a typical experiment, the balance between the injected and the dissipated energies reduces to a balance between shear heating and dissipation by collisions, which then enforces the Bagnold scaling, so that only one of the two degrees of freedom remain.
+This is probably one of the reasons behind the large success of the $\mu(\mathcal{I})$ law.
+In granular suspensions, on the other hand, viscous drag is another important source of dissipation, so that both dimensionless numbers are independent, which explains why the rheology of suspensions has remained more elusive.

-When going away from this particular case, $\mu^{(2)}$ acquires a non-trivial structure which should account for $\mu^h$ \cite{foot8}.
-We cannot however test our model against the particular form of $\mu^{h}$ used in \cite{Boyer11} because (i) our toy-model expresses everything in terms of ratios of time scales, whereas \cite{Boyer11} fits a known $\varphi$-dependent function, and (ii) there is no guarantee that the low $\varphi$ limit of our model, built to be precise for $\varphi\gtrsim 0.4$, has the Einstein's viscosity as a natural limit as this expression is expected to be precise only up to $\varphi\simeq0.03$ \cite{Petford09}.
+We cannot however easily test our model Eq.~(\ref{eqReferee}) against the particular form of $\mu^{h}$ used in \cite{Boyer11} because (i) our toy-model expresses everything in terms of ratios of time scales, whereas \cite{Boyer11} fits a known $\varphi$-dependent function, and (ii) there is no guarantee that the low $\varphi$ limit of our model, built to be precise for $\varphi\gtrsim 0.4$, has the Einstein's viscosity as a natural limit as this expression is expected to be precise only up to $\varphi\simeq0.03$ \cite{Petford09}.

 Finally, an important feature of non-Brownian suspensions by opposition to dry granular liquids is the dilute liquid limit in which $\mu$ saturates in dry liquids, but continues to increase in suspensions \cite{Boyer11}.
 This goes a little bit beyond the frame of our model insofar as the regime in which $\mu$ really saturates is rarely reached by experiments, which means that the dense-liquid approach may break down before $\mu$ saturates, and the remaining variations can be accounted for by the difference between $\mathcal{I}_0$ and $\mathcal{J}_0$.
 Indeed, whereas in dry granular liquids when $\varphi$ is sufficiently decreased the stress is not well transmitted through the whole fluid, in the case of suspensions in a viscous enough liquid, the surrounding fluid can carry the stress to all particles and maintain the average velocity profile.
 Therefore, it is not even clear that the validity of our approach in the dilute limit extends to the same boundaries in the dry and suspended cases.